Experiments conducted at Stanford found that when we share stories, our audience is 63% more likely to remember them than a fact.

-Now if you present plain statics to him –“Do you know 7,000 school-going kids drop out every day?”
+Now if you present plain statics to him –“Do you know 7,000 school-going kids drop out daily?”

 Mr. Jones would say, “I don’t care”

-Instead, say: “The families of these kids lack the most basic amenities and sometimes they have no work or earning opportunities.
+Instead, you say: “The families of these kids lack the most basic amenities, and sometimes they have no work or earning opportunities.
 The bad news is that most of them remain unemployed for much of the year and face several hardships.
-Yet, they hope that their kids will continue to grow to reach their full potential.
-But with 7,000 kids dropping out of school each day, their hope and dreams seem to be unattainable.”
+Yet, they hope their kids will continue growing to reach their full potential.
+But with 7,000 kids dropping out of school each day, their hope and dreams seem unattainable.”

 An essential tenet of creating stories is to be sure that each story has a purpose, i.e., to elicit a response or action from the audience.
-Without which, your decision makers, although inspired, may not know what to do with all that motivation.
+Without this, your decision-makers, although inspired, may not know what to do with all that motivation.
 So, give a clear directive with a call to action.

 This way, your audience knows what you expect of them, i.e., to donate, volunteer, advocate, or fundraise on your behalf.